reanimate-school/2024-reanimate.school/content/_index.md

 # What?

-Five days providing ample time for theoretical learning and hands-on practical activities on retro-development.
+Five days, providing ample time for theoretical learning and hands-on practical activities on retro-development.

 # Where?